adinkins2019/Flashcard-App/README.md

 I've created the third iteration of the flashcard application.
 It will be listed in the Lab3_README.md files and will also be included at the beginning of the Lab1_README.md document.
 Lab1_README.md is more like a journal, documenting each step along the way, from creation to a finished product.
 In the coming days, I will included a fourth update as well.

+Thursday March 26, 2020.
+I've made some changes to the flashcard app to include a Toast and a Snackbar notification as well as to add editing functionality.
+I will be adding an updated version of the flashcard app with the added changes later.
+The modifications have already been notated on Lab2_README.md and Lab1_README.md.

+## TODO
+## Include Updated Walkthrough url
+You can view the updated version of the walkthrough at <a href="">this web page</a> and it is also included in Lab1_README.md and Lab2_README.md

 ## TODO
 ## Update walkthrough url
 You can view the third walkthrough on Imgur.
 Here is the url: <a href="">Click Here!</a>